The Legislature Should Increase Sanctions Related to Qualified Settlement Offers

 Settlement negotiations succeed when both parties come to the table with reasonable expectations.
 Increasing the penalty for refusing fair offers would likely reduce the number of plaintiffs who reject otherwise reasonable settlement offers in the hope they will receive an unreasonably large payout.
 Moreover, if both parties pursue reasonable settlement terms from the beginning, both parties will save time on settlements in general.

 Indiana should raise the cap on attorney’s fees for qualified settlement offers to encourage parties to enter into productive settlement negotiations.
 Encourage local legislators to make meaningful changes to this statute to ensure qualified settlement offers are effective.
-Contact information for your local legislators is available at https://iga.in.gov/legislative/find-legislators/.
+Find the contact information for your local legislators.